-I felt the beaded triangle section needed a focal pendant, so I made this using a combination of different beads that had been sent as part of my first Beadsmith Inspiration Squad pack.
-I added in 4mm faceted beads and of course the delicas from my own stash.
+I felt the beaded triangle section needed a focal pendant.
+So, I made this using a combination of different beads that had been sent as part of my first Beadsmith Inspiration Squad pack.
+I added in 4mm faceted beads and, of course, the delicas from my own stash.
 It’s safe to say that I’m much happier with this design!

 A little beaded chain links all the components to create the focal front half of the necklace.
-I then simply strung this onto a beaded chain, using basic jewellery making techniques.
+I then simply strung this onto another beaded chain.
+This uses basic jewellery making techniques.

 The colour range is fabulous and the shape of these cabochons makes them both easy to bead around and very attractive to look at.
 They look like they could be a form of dyed natural stone, but they are just made from glass.
 I will definitely be using more of them in my work!